-We have audited the accompanying financial statements of The Foundation of the Roman Catholic Diocese of Albany, New York, Inc. (a New York State not-for-profit corporation), which comprise the statements of financial position as of June 30, 2018 and 2017, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of The Foundation of the Roman Catholic Diocese of Albany, New York, Inc. (a New York State not-for-profit corporation), which comprise the statements of financial position as of June 30, 2019 and 2018, and the related statements of activities and cash flows for the years then ended, the statement of functional expenses as of June 30, 2019, and the related notes to the financial statements.